kennel-org/urashima-effect-device/README.md

 - **Real-time relativistic time dilation calculation**: Computes time dilation based on movement speed using Einstein's Special Relativity equations
 - **GPS speed measurement**: Accurate velocity tracking with a high-precision GPS module
-- **GPS-IMU sensor fusion**: Combines GPS and IMU data for improved speed accuracy, with fallback to IMU-only when GPS is unavailable
+- **GPS-IMU sensor fusion**: Combines GPS and IMU data for improved speed accuracy (GPS weight: 80%, IMU weight: 20%), with fallback to IMU-only when GPS is unavailable for more than 5 seconds
 - **Accelerometer backup**: Estimates speed using the built-in accelerometer when GPS signals are weak
-- **Time and distance reset**: Long-press the button to reset elapsed time and distance measurements
+- **Time and distance reset**: Long-press the button for 2 seconds to display a confirmation screen, then press again to reset elapsed time and distance measurements
-- **SD card logging**: Records movement data and time dilation effects to CSV files
+- **SD card logging**: Records movement data and time dilation effects to CSV files every 5 seconds
 - **Compact design**: Displays essential information on the M5Stack AtomS3R's small screen
 - **Battery-powered**: Built-in battery for outdoor use